pe-st/apidocs/design-first-quarkiverse/README.md

-# OpenAPI design-first approach with Quarkus server and OpenAPI Generator
+# OpenAPI design-first approach with Quarkus server and Quarkiverse OpenAPI Generator

 This directory contains a simple service implemented